EDITOR’S NOTE:

 The death was also listed as an accident, according to the report.

-Tatterson’s obituary stated that he was a nursing student at UWM and a Mequon native.
+Tatterson’s obituary stated that they were a nursing student at UWM and a Mequon native.

 Shortly after Sunday morning, students said that word began to circulate regarding a death in the dorms.